awirayaksa/claudia/README.md

 *"It's not a bug, it's a feature we haven't documented yet"* - Every developer ever

 **P.S.** If this README made you smile, give it a ⭐.
 If it made you cry, well... welcome to programming! 🎉

+**P.P.S.** Yes, Claudia is Claude's sister.
+No, she doesn't have his polish.
+Yes, that's the point. 💁‍♀️